spsphulse/My-Portfolio/_posts/2021-03-28-scraping-the-louvre-in-one-line-of-code.md

 title: Scraping the entire louvre library in one line of code
 ---

 A couple of days ago, I came across this [hackernews post](https://news.ycombinator.com/item?id=26599830).
 What an amazing new!
 The entire collection of Louvre has been made public [here](https://collections.louvre.fr/en/).
+I attempt to download the entire library.
+Took a short [screencast](https://youtu.be/N84oRhc5zhg) as I began this download.
+Recoded & Annotated with Camtasia.

 For a while, I was meaning to download some classical paintings in bulk to create a live version of ClassicalArtMemes.
 It will be ideated using Django, Tailwind and Vanilla JS.
 And Louvre making all its artwork public was a perfect way to gather seed data I'll later need for my webapp.